thebjorn/pydeps/README.rst

   --pylib                                include python std lib modules --pylib-all                            include python all std lib modules (incl.
-C modules) --include-missing                      include modules that are not installed (or can't be found on sys.path) -x PATTERN, --exclude PATTERN          input files to skip (e.g. `foo.*`), multiple patterns can be provided -xx MODULE, --exclude-exact MODULE     same as --exclude, except requires the full match. `-xx foo.bar` will exclude foo.bar, but not foo.bar.blob
-  --only MODULE_PATH                     only include modules that start with MODULE_PATH, multiple paths can be provided --externals                            create list of direct external dependencies --reverse                              draw arrows to (instead of from) imported modules
+C modules) --include-missing                      include modules that are not installed (or can't be found on sys.path) --only MODULE_PATH                     only include modules that start with MODULE_PATH, multiple paths can be provided --externals                            create list of direct external dependencies --reverse                              draw arrows to (instead of from) imported modules